Alberto0235/LLC-GaN-Microinverter/README.md

 ## 🖥️ LTspice Simulations

-All simulations use real **EPC GaN MOSFET SPICE models** (`EPC_GaN_Library.lib`) for accurate loss estimation, including parasitic capacitances and non-ideal switching behavior.
-Multiple GaN device variants were evaluated during the design phase to select the optimal transistor for each stage (see `device_comparison/`).
+All simulations use real **GaN MOSFET SPICE models** from two device families — **EPC** and **GaN Systems (Infineon Technologies Company)** — for accurate loss estimation, including parasitic capacitances and non-ideal switching behavior.
+Multiple device variants from both families were evaluated during the design phase to select the optimal transistor for each stage (see `device_comparison/`).

 The secondary-side bridge uses GaN MOSFETs as a **synchronous rectifier** instead of diodes, eliminating forward-voltage drop losses and improving overall efficiency through their low R_DS(on).